Pythonastics/instant-mailer/docs/api.rst

 ------------

 .. data:: __version__
-    Version of the module
+    Version of the module represented as string like `1.0.0a`

 Mail
 ----

-.. autoclass:: Mail
+.. autoclass:: instant-mailer.Mail
     :members: